 The costs of equity-settled transactions with employees are measured by reference to the fair value at the date on which they are granted.
 The costs of equity-settled transactions are recognized, together with a corresponding increase in equity, over the period in which the performance and/or service conditions are fulfilled, ending on the date on which the relevant employees become fully entitled to the shares ("the vesting date").
 The cumulative expense is recognized for equity-settled transactions at each reporting date until the vesting date and reflects the Company's best estimate, at such time, of the number of equity instruments that will ultimately vest.
-The profit or loss charge or credit for the period represents the movement in cumulative expense recognized as at the beginning and end of that period and is recognized in net earnings as share-based compensation and the corresponding amount is recognized in contributed surplus.
+The profit or loss charge or credit for the period and is recognized in net earnings as share-based compensation and the corresponding amount is recognized in contributed surplus.